 The situation in Chinese Credit is altogether different.
 Credit growth (Total Social Financing and government borrowings) is on track to approach a record $3.5 TN this year.
 But I wouldn’t be stunned neither by $4.0 TN or a crisis-induced rapid Credit slowdown.
 April lending data was out Friday.
 Total Social Financing (TSF) expanded $201bn during April, down from March’s $307bn.
 New Loans expanded $159bn during the month, about a third greater than expected.
 Bank lending took up some of the slack from a sharp decline in various “shadow banking” components.
 Overall mortgage Credit growth slowed during April.
 TSF (which excludes government borrowings) expanded a record $1.205 TN during the first four months of the year.

 From my analytical perspective, China has evolved into the key marginal source of global Credit.
 Why is the VIX – along with the price of other market “insurance” – so low?
 Because of the market perception that Beijing these days has everything under control.
 Notable complacency, yes.
 At the same time, and making things more intriguing, I don’t believe markets are all too confident in China prospects over the intermediate and longer-term.
 So, we’ll continue to monitor closely for indications of escalating Chinese instability.
-After an “inconclusive” past five days in the markets, Risk On/Risk Off will be monitored diligently once again next week.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+After an “inconclusive” past five days in the markets, Risk On/Risk Off will be monitored diligently once again next week.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.